 In all of these cases, courts found excessive use of force but granted qualified immunity to the officers.

 Qualified immunity presents difficult decisions for anyone considering filing a legal action against a public official.
-If you think your civil rights have been violated, contact a civil rights attorney who can help evaluate your case and advise you on further steps.
+If you think your civil rights have been violated, contact a civil rights or personal injury attorney who can help evaluate your case and advise you on further steps.